Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Summary and Discussion

 Our approach also presents certain limitations that merit discussion.
 One limitation pertains to the initialization of the surrogate parameters, where an optimal choice is not straightforward.
 In addition, while our approach enables efficient optimization using SGD, obtaining (numerically) exact zeros is not guaranteed for small $\lambda$.
 This is a characteristic of SGD and not a limitation of the optimization transfer \textit{per se}.
 For variable selection, we recommend a post-thresholding step.
 It is worth emphasizing that these challenges do not inherently limit the potential of our approach; instead, they underline key areas where additional research is needed.

 There are several promising avenues for future research.
 Notably, our approach offers the flexibility to construct reparametrized, sparse ``drop-in" replacements for network components, allowing for modular sparse regularization in differentiable network structures.
-This makes our method especially suited for exploring applications in various domains such as input-sparse DNNs.
+This makes our method especially well-suited for exploring applications across various domains, such as input-sparse DNNs.
 Although a heuristic initialization performed well in our experiments, there is further great interest in understanding how to construct initialization schemes tailored to the surrogate parameters.
-Lastly, there is also an opportunity to investigate the relationship between our smooth optimization transfer approach and implicit regularization methods in the DL literature.
+There is also an opportunity to investigate the relationship between our smooth optimization transfer approach and implicit regularization methods in the DL literature.
 Our approach enforces a balanced parameter norm condition through surrogate $\ell_2$ regularization, which bears similarities to the balanced weight conditions employed in implicit regularization techniques.
 Investigating this relationship could reveal valuable insights and potential synergies between the two approaches.
+Lastly, establishing theoretical conditions for the existence of differentiable parameterizations $\K$ and surrogate regularizers $\Rxi$ inducing a given $\Rbeta$ constitutes an interesting direction for future research.